tchan1002/mmba-drift-protocol/README.md

 The following protocol offloads neural load to another intelligent system so you can keep moving forwards.
 Best paired with a Zettlekasten such as Obsidian.

-This has lowkey helped me a lot.
+This has helped me a lot.
 It's free, it works, and hopefully it's interesting to you too.

 ---